 Between government surveillance and data harvesting for targeted advertising, there are plenty of reasons for wanting to keep your data private and secure.
-Generally, iOS does good job at this—but there’s a lot more you can do to lock down your information with knowledge of some iOS privacy tips and tricks.
+Generally, iOS does a good job of this—but there’s always more you can do to lock down your information with these iOS privacy tips and tricks.

 - How do I clear my search history on my iPhone and protect my privacy

 - Quick tips to make your iPhone or iOS device even more private